beerfactory/beerfactory-site/content/pages/getting_started.rst

 What's next ?
 -------------

-BrewBox is in features definition and general architecture analysis.
+The initial goal is to release a first stable bersion of BrewBox.
 BrewManager will come later.
 Project activity will be reported on the `blog </category/news.html>`_.
-Anyone interested in this project is welcome to contribute on the `community forum <http://forum.beerfactory.org>`_.
+Anyone interested in this project is welcome to contribute on the `community forum <http://forum.beerfactory.org>`_ or see the project's source `repositories on Github <https://github.com/beerfactory>`_ .